 Beverley War MemorialPrint Page

-A memorial commemorates those who served in World War One.
+The War Memorial was originally erected in memory of those who served in World War One.

 In 2005 the Beverley Returned Services League proposed a plan to upgrade the area surrounding the War Memorial, a project that was completed in time for the 2006 ANZAC Day Remembrance Service.
 Since the 2006 ANZAC Day ceremony the Beverley RSL has made the new brick wall behind the memorial the focus of the ceremonies.